-You can also have the path displayed at the bottom of every Finder window by choosing View ⇒ Show Path Bar.
+You can also choose to have the path displayed at the bottom of every Finder window by choosing View 🕫 Show Path Bar.

-- >> Share menu: Another button that's actually a menu; click it to share selected files or folders via email, Messages, AirDrop, or Notes. - >> Tags menu: Yet another button/menu; click it to assign a tag to the selected files or folders. - >> Search field: Type a string of characters here, and macOS Sierra digs into your system to find items that match by filename or document contents (yes, words within documents). - >> Scroll bars: Use the scroll bars for moving around a window. - >> Sidebar: Frequently used items live here. - >> Forward and Back buttons: These buttons take you to the next or previous folder displayed in this particular window.
+- Share menu: Another button that's actually a menu.
+Click it to share selected files or folders via email, Messages, AirDrop, or Notes. - Tags menu: Yet another button/menu; click it to assign a tag to the selected files or folders. - Search field: Type a string of characters here, and macOS Mojave digs into your system to find items that match by filename or document contents (yes, words within documents). - >> Scroll bars: Use the scroll bars for moving around a window. - >> Sidebar: Frequently used items live here. - Forward and Back buttons: These buttons take you to the next or previous folder, respectively, displayed in this particular window.

-If you're familiar with web browsers, the Forward and Back buttons in the Finder work the same way.
-The first time you open a window, neither button is active.
+Just as with web browsers, the Forward and Back buttons in the Finder work the same way.
+The first time you open a window, neither button is active (as shown in Figure 2-1).
 But as you navigate from folder to folder, these buttons remember your breadcrumb trail so you can quickly traverse backward or forward, window by window.
-You can even navigate this way from the keyboard by using the shortcuts $\Re+1$ for Back and $\Re+1$ for Forward.
+You can even navigate this way from the keyboard by using the shortcuts $\Re$ +[ for Back and $\Re$ +] for Forward.

 The Forward and Back buttons remember only the other folders you've visited that appear in that open window.

-If you've set a Finder Preference so that a folder always opens in a new window - or if you forced a folder to open in a new window, which I describe in a bit - the Forward and Back buttons won't work.
+In other words, if you've set a Finder preference so that folders always open in a new window - or if you forced a folder to open in a new window, which I describe in a bit - the Forward and Back buttons won't work.

 You have to use the modern, macOS-style window option, which uses a single window, or the buttons are useless.